Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Defenses

-We further explore the effect of paraphrasing the blocker document itself.
-For each blocker document, we create $3$ paraphrased versions, using the same method that we use for paraphrasing the queries.
-The jamming rate drops significantly in all cases to less than $10\%$.
-This is not surprising because in most cases paraphrasing removes or heavily modifies the jamming sub--document, converting it into a mostly natural text.
-Document paraphrasing is a highly effective defense against passive blocker documents (such as those generated by our black-box optimization method) composed mostly of unnatural text.
-Unfortunately, it is not realistic as a defense because it would require the RAG system to paraphrase every document added to the database.
-This is not acceptable in many key applications of RAG, computationally expensive, and likely to have a large negative impact on the quality of RAG results.
+Next, we explore the effect of paraphrasing the blocker document itself.
+For each blocker document, we create $3$ paraphrases, using the same method as above.
+The jamming rate drops to under $10\%$ in all cases.
+This is not surprising because paraphrasing removes or heavily modifies the jamming sub-document, converting it into a mostly natural text.
+Unfortunately, this defense is not realistic because it requires the RAG system to paraphrase every document added to the database.
+This is not acceptable in many applications of RAG, computationally expensive, and likely to have a large negative impact on the quality of RAG results.